For the purposes of this policy, the word “books” refers to monographs and serials in both print and electronic formats.

 JSTOR is considered a stable electronic journal repository, the stability of other electronic repositories will be judged on a case by case basis.

 The library does not collect or catalog off-prints, reprints, or photocopies of journal articles.

 Electronic resources must meet the same criteria that other formats must meet to be added to the collection: i.e., the data or information must support an identifiable current or future research or curricular need of the University community.
 In addition, electronic resources are not considered a viable alternative to print resources if they in any way impede access or impose additional costs on the patron.

 Any independent data sets must include documentation which describes their internal format and meaning, and which can assist in the recovery of the data should changes to the University computing environment render it unreadable in the future.

-The Hamon library preserves sound recordings in all formats, with Compact disc being the preferred collecting format.
+The Hamon Arts Library preserves sound recordings in all formats, with Compact disc being the preferred collecting format.
 The library also subscribes to music streaming services.

 Manuscripts and other Unpublished Works: